 The expected value of federal reinsurance subsidy will vary based on whether the plan is filing for participation in the Part D Payment Demonstration Program.
 Due to the nature of reinsurance provided by CMS, it is important to use an actuarial model that accurately reflects the plan's likely pattern of high-cost drug claims to develop the estimated reinsurance subsidy amounts.
 Changes in the underlying distribution of drug claims based on the proposed plan design can have a significant impact in the value of the claims over the catastrophic threshold.
-In 2006, CMS provided a separate BPT for plans applying for the demonstration program.
-The spreadsheet used the reinsurance subsidy amount developed in worksheet 3 as the expected reinsurance subsidy amount for the proposed plan design priced in worksheet 5.
+In 2008 BPT, the spreadsheet used the reinsurance subsidy amount developed in Worksheet 3 as the expected reinsurance subsidy amount for the proposed plan design priced in Worksheet 5.

 - i.
 If the plan is not applying for the demonstration, the reinsurance subsidy will equal 80 percent of the total allowed dollars the plan allocates to catastrophic coverage. - ii.
-If the plan is applying for the demonstration, the reinsurance subsidy developed for the standard coverage (from worksheet 3) will be applied.
+If the plan is applying for the demonstration, the reinsurance subsidy developed for the standard coverage (from Worksheet 3) will be applied.